maximbsb/GunClicker/README.md

 # Gun Clicker
 Hi, welcome to this tutorial series!

 In this series of tutorials, we will create a clicker game, where you have to click on guns to earn points and spend points to unlock new guns until you've unlocked them all!
-Very simple game that is perfect for beginners.

 By the end of this series, you will learn how to:
 * Make a scrollable list